Parse a pattern without searching

 Code : 200 OK

-Note: if parsing the pattern fails, the request will still succeed, but the response will contain an error message (in parsed.error).
+Note: if parsing the pattern fails, the request will still succeed, but the response will contain an error message (in parsed.error

 # Content examples

-In the result object, params contains the parameters passed in, and parsed contains the parsed pattern, both in JSON query structure form and as re-serialized CorpusQL.
+contains the parsed pattern, both in JSON query structure form and as re-serialized CorpusQL.

 The re-serialized CorpusQL may have slight differences from your input CorpusQL, e.g. extra or fewer parentheses, but they should be semantically identical.

-Result for /parse-pattern?patt=%27de%27:
+Result for /parse-pattern?patt=%27de%27

 {